-5. Conclusions
+5. Conclusion

-[55] Based on 2 years of seismic data recorded by the USArray/Transportable Array stations that cover the western arm of the Midcontinent Rift (MCR) and its neighboring area, we applied ambient noise tomography using the eikonal tomography method and teleseismic earthquake tomography using the Helmholtz tomography method to construct Rayleigh wave phase velocity maps from 8 to 80 s across the region.
-By performing a joint Bayesian Monte Carlo inversion of the phase velocity measurements with receiver functions, we construct posterior distributions of shear wave speeds in the crust and uppermost mantle from which we infer a 3-D model of the region with attendant uncertainties to a depth of about 150 km.
+Based on two years of seismic data recorded by the USArray/Transportable Array stations that cover the western arm of the Mid-Continental Rift (MCR) and its neighboring area, we applied ambient noise tomography using the eikonal tomography method and teleseismic earthquake tomography using the Helmholtz tomography method to construct Rayleigh wave phase velocity maps from 8 to 80 sec across the region.
+By performing a joint Bayesian Monte Carlo inversion of these phase velocity measurements with receiver functions, we construct posterior distributions shear wave speeds in the crust and uppermost mantle from which we infer a 3D model of the region with attendant uncertainties to a depth of about 150 km.
 This model reveals three major features of the crust and uppermost mantle in this area.

-[56] First, the observed free-air gravity field correlates with sediments and upper crustal structures in three ways.
+First, the observed free air gravity field correlates with sediments and upper crustal structures in three ways.
 (1) A thick sedimentary layer contributes to the negative gravity anomalies that flank the MCR.
 (2) The slow upper crust at the gap between the northern and southern MCR masks the high gravity anomaly that runs along the rift.
-(3) Shear velocities in the uppermost crystalline crust are associated with a long-wavelength gravity anomaly that is observed across the study area.
-However, our 3-D model does not explain the existence of the gravity high along the rift because the crust beneath the MCR is seismically slow or neutral, on average.
-High-density anomalies must either be smaller than resolvable with our data or obscured by sediments.
-We believe the latter is the primary reason as the uppermost crust beneath the MCR probably contains both fast igneous rocks and slow clastic rocks, such that shallow igneous rocks dominate the gravity field while the clastic rocks dominate the shear wave speeds.
+(3) Shear velocities in the uppermost crystalline crust are associated with a long wavelength gravity anomaly that is observed across the study area.
+However, our 3D model does not explain the existence of the gravity high along the rift because the crust beneath the MCR is seismically slow or neutral, on average.
+High-density anomalies must either be smaller than resolvable with our data or be obscured by sediments.
+We believe the latter is the primary reason as the uppermost crust beneath the MCR probably contains both fast igneous rocks and slow clastic rocks such that shallow igneous rocks dominate the gravity field while the clastic rocks dominate the shear wave speeds.

-[57] Second, crustal thickening is found along the entire MCR, although along-axis variations exist and the gradient

-Moho in the northern MCR makes uncertainties large there.
-Analysis of local faults and seismic reflection studies in this area provide additional evidence for a compressional inversion of the rift and crustal thickening during the Grenville orogeny [French et al., 2009].
-Thicker crust and a deeper Moho cause a decrease in midcrustal shear wave speeds and in Rayleigh wave phase velocities at intermediate periods (15-40 s).
-Although the uppermost mantle beneath the MCR is faster than the average of the study region, velocity anomalies associated with the MCR are dominantly crustal in origin.
+Second, crustal thickening is found along the entire MCR, although along-axis variations exist.
+Analysis of local faults and seismic reflection studies in this area provide additional evidence for, a compressional inversion of the rift and crustal thickening during the Grenville orogeny [French et al., 2009].
+Thicker crust and a deeper Moho cause a decrease in mid-crustal shear wave speeds and in Rayleigh wave phase velocities at intermediate periods (15-40 sec).
+The uppermost mantle beneath the MCR is faster than average across the study region, but velocity anomalies associated with the MCR are dominantly crustal in origin.

-[58] Third, the seismic structure of the crust, particularly the shallow crust, displays discrete jumps across the three major Precambrian sutures across the study region.
+Third, the seismic structure of the crust, particularly the shallow crust, displays discrete jumps across the three major Precambrian sutures across the study region.
 This implies that although the Superior Greenstone Terrane in the north collided with the Minnesota River Valley more than 2 Ga ago, preexisting structural differences beneath these two subprovinces are preserved.
 Other sutures (e.g., Spirit Lakes Tectonic Zone, Yavapai/Mazatzal boundary) also represent seismic boundaries in the crust.
 The mantle beneath the entire region is faster than for cratonic areas that have undergone significant tectonothermal modification and lithospheric thinning (e.g., North China Craton), with the Superior Greenstone Terrane being the least affected by events of tectonism across the region.